Azure/terraform-azurerm-avm-ptn-aca-lza-hosting-environment/modules/spoke/README.md

 ### <a name="input_storage_account_type"></a> [storage\_account\_type](#input\_storage\_account\_type)

 Description: Optional.
 The storage account type to use for the jump box.
+Premium\_LRS is the default for APRL compliance.

 Type: `string`

-Default: `"Standard_LRS"`
+Default: `"Premium_LRS"`

 ### <a name="input_tags"></a> [tags](#input\_tags)